 Based on what we currently hear on the Hill, Congress is more likely to lower the caps than to increase or eliminate them.
 Under existing law, renewing policyholder rates cannot increase more than 25 percent per year.
 The applicable cap depends on the type of policy involved, and some are subject to other, lower caps, but 25 percent is the maximum allowable increase for any NFIP policy.

-- Additionally, of course, agents can currently use both systems, because renewals are being processed using both systems.
-Agents may be running new policies through the old system to compare the outcomes produced by the different variables used by the two systems; that exercise may provide valuable information.
-However, because of the number of variables that RR 2.0 uses, and the different ways it treats even variables that are considered in both systems, broad generalizations are hard to come by when discussing the relationship between the two systems.
+- Additionally, of course, agents have been able to generate quotes using both systems, because renewals are being processed using both systems.
+Agents may be running new policies through the old system just to compare the outcomes produced by the different variables used by the two systems; that exercise may provide valuable information.
+However, because of the number of variables that RR 2.0 uses, and the different ways it treats even variables that are considered by both systems, broad generalizations are hard to come by when discussing the relationship between the two systems.

-For all these reasons, it is possible—and, anecdotally, it seems common—for agents to find that the RR 2.0 system generates a shockingly high quote on a new policy, because new policyholders do not have access to a cap, other than the overall cap on annual premium (see Q/A 15).
-FEMA hopes that, by offering insureds a more granular and specific estimate of their flood risk, RR 2.0 will encourage insureds to more proactively consider undertaking mitigation efforts and other improvements.
-(Last updated 10/21/21)
+For all these reasons, it is possible—and, anecdotally, it seems common—for agents to find that the RR 2.0 system generates a shockingly high quote on a new policy, because new policyholders do not have access to a cap, other than the overall cap on annual premium (see Q/A 18).

-A9: Yes!
-You can find the dates and times of FEMA’s October agent-oriented training sessions, and register for remaining sessions, here.
+A12: Yes!
+You can find the dates and times of FEMA’s December agent-oriented training sessions, and register for remaining sessions, here.
+A November 30, 2021 PowerPoint presentation used at those sessions is available here, although agents may find some of the information contained in the PowerPoint confusing or misleading without context.

 - NFIP Flood Insurance Application – Risk Rating 2.0 Pricing Methodology